-Tom T. Hall, country music’s hitmaking ‘Storyteller,’ dies at 85
+Tom T. Hall, country music’s hit-making ‘Storyteller,’ dies at 85

 “The idea stuck with me for years,” he added.
 “It was on this balmy afternoon in 1966, sitting at my checkered tablecloth, that I came up with the actual song.
 It was not hard to write, and I don’t recall that it took more than an hour or so.”

 His first marriage, to Opal “Hootie” McKinney, ended in divorce.
-Survivors include thier son.
+Survivors include their son.

 Mr. Hall’s second wife, the former Iris “Dixie” Lawrence, died in 2015 after 45 years of marriage.
 They wrote bluegrass songs together and were named bluegrass songwriters of the year 12 times by the Society for the Preservation of Bluegrass Music of America.
-Both were inducted into the Bill Monroe Bluegrass Hall of Fame.
+Both were inducted into the Bluegrass Hall of Fame.

 In 1972, Mr. Hall won a Grammy for best album notes for “Tom T. Hall’s Greatest Hits.”
 He expanded his writing to include two novels and the book “How I Write Songs, Why You Can.”